 - Child appears to lose interest in classroom activities or peers

-Tip #16: Share This Cyberbullying Help Line List
+Tip #16: Share This List of Cyberbullying Help Lines

-Although the last number isn’t strictly a cyberbullying hotline, it can be useful for students in crisis due to the effects of cyberbullying.
+Although the last number isn’t strictly a cyberbullying hotline, it can be useful for students in crisis from cyberbullying trauma.

 Activity: Screen Out the Mean

-We can’t stop people from being rude online, but we can choose how to respond to cyberbullying in schools.
-This activity shows early elementary students what to do if someone on the Internet makes them scared, angry, or uncomfortable.
+We can’t stop other people from being rude, but we can choose how to respond to cyberbullying in schools.
+This TED talk from student Vincent Parsons shows early elementary students what to do if someone on the Internet makes them scared, angry, or uncomfortable.

-Digital security is loosely defined as any steps taken to encourage safe Internet use for children—such as avoiding viruses, scams, and strangers.
-Practicing Internet safety is especially important for elementary students; they may know how to use technology but not how to protect their information.
+Digital security includes any steps students take to encourage safe online habits—like avoiding viruses, scams, and strangers.
+Practicing Internet safety is especially important for elementary students.
+They may know how to use digital media but not how to protect their information or themselves.

 Tip #17: Use Interactive Internet Safety Programs

 What better way to learn Internet safety tips than by guided practice in class?
-Use this list of interactive online safety websites from LoveToKnow to help kids learn good online habits:
+Use this list of interactive online safety websites from LoveToKnow to help children learn good online habits:

 Tip #18: Show Students How to Make a Strong Password